Drug Evaluation Committee 2011-15 Appointment of an Advisor to the Sponsor by the Head of Investigator Site

 I would like to express my opinion based on my understanding that the advisor in question is a "medical expert.

 Medical experts are in a position to advise the sponsor on medical issues related to the clinical trial, as stated in GCP Article 4, Paragraph 2, Guidance 3: "The sponsor shall appoint a qualified medical expert to promptly advise the sponsor on medical issues related to the clinical trial.
-Therefore, we believe that it is problematic for a medical expert to serve as the principal investigator, coordinating investigator, and efficacy and safety evaluation committee member at the same time (please refer to our previous opinion 2010-32 ).
+Therefore, we believe that it is problematic for a medical expert to serve as the principal investigator, coordinating investigator, and efficacy and safety evaluation committee member at the same time (please refer to our previous Opinion 2010-32 ).

-However, since the head of the medical institution for the clinical trial in question is not in a position to directly conduct the clinical trial, we believe that it is basically acceptable for a medical expert to concurrently serve as the head of the medical institution.
-However, if there is a risk of interfering with the work of the head of the site or affecting the work of the investigator, the medical specialist should not serve concurrently (or the site should not be selected as the site to which the investigator is to conduct the trial).
+However, since the director of the Investigator Site in question is not in a position to directly conduct the clinical trial, basically, we believe that it is acceptable for the medical specialist to serve concurrently.
+However, if there is a risk of interfering with the work of the head of the Investigator Site or affecting the work of the investigator, the medical specialist should not concurrently serve as the head of the Investigator Site (or the Investigator Site should not be selected as the site for the clinical trial).